moglee2699/projects/RWTH/MTP/README.md

 ## 📄 License

-This project is for educational use only as part of the RWTH Aachen University coursework on Management and Technology.
+This project is for educational use only as part of the RWTH Aachen University coursework on Management and Technology Perspective.